 - If the area is really narrow, it’s much harder to snap off, so use the edge of the saw horses to help you.

-- For vertical cuts, you will need to use a straight 2×4 instead of the t-ruler.
+- For vertical cuts, you will need to use a straight 2×4 (or long piece of drywall) instead of the t-ruler.

 - Clamp both ends to secure it to the drywall before scoring.